Scheduling Fetching of Feeds (Imports) for Better Performance

-- The first is the global interval.
+The first is the global interval.
 This is the option you set in your general settings (RSS Aggregator > Settings).
-Any feed sources that do not have their own update interval will update on this schedule.
+Any feed sources that do not have their own update interval will be updated on this schedule.

 - The second is each feed source's own interval, which you can set/modify through the Update Interval option (in the Feed Processing meta box, on the right-hand side of the Add/Edit Feed Source screen).